fortana-co/react-dropzone-uploader/docs/customization.md

 - `submitButton`
   + submit button

 Each key points to a [CSS class in the default stylesheet](https://github.com/fortana-co/react-dropzone-uploader/blob/master/src/styles.css).
 A class can be overridden by pointing its key to a different class name, or it can be removed by pointing its key to the empty string `''`.
+Note that RDU exports a `defaultClassNames` object, a map from these keys to the CSS class names in the default stylesheet.

 If you prefer to use style object literals instead of CSS classes, point a key to a style object.
 The style object is passed to the target component's `style` prop, which means it takes precedence over its default class, but doesn't overwrite it.